UW-GAC/topmed_workshop_2018/AnalysisCommonsWorksheet.md

 ## Web Interface and Running an Analysis Application

 ### Exercise 1) Run a single variant analysis.
-Note that the job will finish instantaneously if you don’t change the output file name.
-It knows that you are running the exact same job and will just reuse results from previous analyses.

 Log into http://dnanexus.com using the user name and password listed on the handout.